-March 24 (Fri.) - April 2 (Sun.)
+March 25 (Tue.) - April 2 (Wed.)

-Important points ☐ (Freshman/sophomore) Check your classes. ☐ (Sophomore - Senior) Check courses for which you have already earned credits and those you have not in the Curriculum Table, based on your grade transcript of the previous academic year. ☐ (Sophomore - Senior) If you have mandatory courses that you must repeat, check whether or not you are allocated to a class on notice boards or other information notices. ☐ (Freshman - Senior) Select courses, taking into account the following requirements and limitations, and create your personal class timetable by April 2 (Sun).
-Then, print and complete the form for the "Class Timetable (copy)" at the end of this Guidance manual. - Requirements for promotion: See Page 44. - Requirements for graduation: See Page 45. - The maximum number of credits you are allowed to register for: See Page 6. - Courses that are not allowed to be taken: See Page 7.
+Important points ☐ (Sophomore - Senior) Check courses for which you have already earned credits and those you have not in the Curriculum Table, based on your grade transcript of the previous academic year. ☐ (Sophomore - Senior) If you have mandatory courses that you must repeat, check whether or not you are allocated to a class on notice boards or other information notices. ☐ (Freshman - Senior) Select courses, taking into account the following requirements and limitations, and create your personal class timetable by April 2 (Wed.)
+Then, print and complete the form for the "Class Timetable (copy)" at the end of this Guidance manual.
+Requirements for promotion: See Page 41.
+Requirements for graduation: See Page 42.
+The maximum number of credits you are allowed to register for: See Page 6.
+Courses that are not allowed to be taken: See Page 7.

-2 Consultation period regarding course registration
+Consultation period regarding course registration

-March 28 (Tue.) - March 31 (Fri.)
+March 27 (Thu.) - April 2 (Wed.)
 Time and Place: 9:00 a.m. - 5:00 p.m.
 Academic Affairs Section